Bruce Trail: Route

 The trail begins in the Niagara Peninsula of Southern Ontario in Queenston, Ontario, on the Niagara River, not far from Niagara Falls.
 The cairn marking its southern terminus is in a parking lot, about 160 m from General Brock's Monument on the easterly side of the monument's park grounds.
 From there, it travels through St. Catharines, where it passes through wine country near the Short Hills Bench.
 It continues due north through the major towns or cities of Hamilton, Burlington, Milton, Halton Hills, Walters Falls, Owen Sound, Wiarton, and finally Tobermory.

 It passes through parks operated by various levels of government, including Woodend Conservation Area in Niagara-on-the-Lake, Battlefield Park in Stoney Creek, Dundas Valley Conservation Area in Dundas, the Hamilton-Brantford Rail Trail, Mount Nemo Conservation Area, Rattlesnake Point Conservation Area, Crawford Lake Conservation Area, Mono Cliffs Provincial Park, and the Bruce Peninsula National Park, which is located between Georgian Bay and Lake Huron near the northern tip of Bruce Peninsula.
 Its northern terminus is in Tobermory, the jumping off point for Fathom Five National Marine Park.

 Approximately half of the trail runs through public land.
 In order to make a complete connection, the trail runs partly on private property and partly on road allowances.
-When going through private property, the BTC has made agreements with landowners to allow trail users to pass through.
+When going through private property, the BTC has made agreements with landowners to allow trail users to pass through, under specific conditions—primarily, that the right of way is restricted to foot traffic only.
+This is a sensitive issue for the organization, as landowners may withdraw their consent at any time.
 Using roads is not the best route for the trail.
 In these sections, the BTC is involved in acquiring land along what it calls the "optimum route."